transferwise/tw-tasks-executor/README.md

 One can write a system, where for example every task type and task priority has its own triggering topic, but this will not scale.

-So an approach where we have one triggering topic (per shard), but we fetch a lot from the queue into memory, was choosed.
+So an approach where we have one triggering topic (per shard), but we fetch a lot from the queue into memory, was choosen.
 We have of course an upper limit how far ahead can we look.

 This kind of look ahead fetch into memory allows us to "sort" tasks by priority, available processing power per type and so on.